Send Webhooks with Kotlin (Ktor)

 Install the dependencies

-Install the Svix client-side libraries for easy interacting with the Svix API.
+Install the Svix client-side libraries to easily interact with the Svix API.

 Gradle: Add this dependency to your project's build file: